 After eight years of operation, Barusch was forced to close his brewery in 1882 due to a state brewery prohibition.
-In the next years, it was utilized for various purposes until it was burned down in 1903.
+It was utilized for various purposes in the subsequent years until it burned down in 1903.

 In 1883, Swain and Company bought the mill and changed it to a roller business, but the building burned down the next year.

-The W. A. Fuller Hardware Store that was lit with natural gas opened in 1884.
+The W. A. Fuller Hardware Store, which was lit with natural gas, opened in 1884.
 Dealing in hardware, implements, stoves, windmills, and pumps, the store was open for the next 42 years using the slogan, “We sell goods, sure to please you.”

 The same year, the Eudora Mineral Springs Resort was established northwest of Tenth Street and Cedar Street by the Wakarusa River.
-With hopes of rivaling Excelsior Springs in Missouri, the developers constructed a few buildings and a wooden dance pavilion near the property’s 10 natural springs advertising “games of all kinds,” fine meals, and Buch’s Orchestra.
+With hopes of rivaling Excelsior Springs in Missouri, the developers constructed a few buildings and a wooden dance pavilion near the property’s ten natural springs advertising “games of all kinds,” fine meals, and Buch’s Orchestra.
 The resort claimed that the water included iron, magnesia, sulfur, salt, and soda that could “cure all diseases arising from bad blood, rheumatism, gout, liver complaints, disease of the kidneys, dyspepsia, indigestion, general debility, nervous and female diseases, and all other chronic diseases.”
 But, the resort’s life was short as it went under in the summer of 1889 and was sold at a sheriff’s sale for tax default.
-Eventually, the springs were absorbed by the Wakarusa River when it changed course.
+Eventually, the Wakarusa River absorbed the springs when it changed course.